 In a year of truly incredible novels, this one may well be my favorite.
 It’s a modern re-telling of Beowulf, focused on the female characters, which explores what it means to be monstrous, what it means to become monstrous, and what society sees as monstrous.
 The novel takes on issues of racism, sexism, the treatment of veterans, class-ism, and so much more.
 At the same time, it’s a novel of budding friendship and fierce love, and all of it is absolutely gorgeously written.
 (Reviewed in more detail here.)

 The Quartered Heart by E. Catherine Tobler

 I am an absolute sucker for E. Catherine Tobler’s Folley & Mallory series.
 They’re full of adventure, kissing, were-creatures, archaeologists unearthing mysterious tombs and uncovering secrets, danger, gods, and delicious sensory descriptions.
 Whether it’s Paris in the 1800s, ancient Egypt, or the Realm of the Dead, Tobler brings every single setting in these books to brilliant life.
 This entry in the series – the second to last – does not disappoint.
 It deepens Eleanor’s story, and unravels more of her past, while vastly complicating her present.
 The cast of characters grows, and some familiar faces return, but I don’t want to say to much for fear of spoilers.
-Suffice it to say, these are excellent books, and everyone should read them.
+Suffice it to say, these are excellent books everyone should read.
 I’ll be sad when the series is over, but luckily there’s also a collection of Tobler’s circus stories coming out next year, and I am already looking forward to it and making extreme grabby hands in its direction.